 What is frozen shoulder?

+As its name suggests, frozen shoulder is characterized by stiffness, pain, and reduced mobility in your shoulder.
 Research suggests that this condition begins with an inflammation of the lining of the shoulder joint.
-Gradually, the lining thickens, the shoulder becomes stiffer, and pain increases.
+As the lining thickens, the shoulder becomes stiffer, and pain gets worse.

-The progression of frozen shoulder moves through three stages that can occur over one to two years.
+Frozen shoulder moves through three stages that can occur over one to two years:

 - Pain stage.
-The shoulder is very painful during use and when the patient is at rest.
-This stage can last between four to nine months, and is characterized by an increase in shoulder stiffness over time.
+The shoulder is very painful during use and at rest.
+This stage can last between four and nine months, during which the shoulder becomes more and more stiff.

 - Frozen stage.
-The shoulder remains very stiff and painful when the patient attempts to use it, but pain dissipates when the shoulder is at rest.
+The shoulder remains very stiff and painful when the patient tries to use it, but pain goes away when the shoulder is at rest.
 This stage can last from four months to a year.